-Chocolate is one of those Swiss delicacies you shouldn’t miss.
-There’s a wide range of activities to choose from, ranging from multi-media museum tours to simple shopping trips in a nearby supermarket.
+Chocolate is a delicacy you shouldn’t miss when you're in Switzerland.
+You can choose from many activities: from multi-media museum tours to simple shopping trips in a nearby supermarket.
 They're perfect for rainy days.
-Whether or not you’re a chocolate fan yourself, it’s interesting to learn about this typically Swiss product.
-Moreover, museum visits or shopping trips make for nice activities on bad weather days.
+Whether or not you’re a chocolate fan, it’s interesting to learn about this iconic Swiss product.

 Visit chocolate museums and factories

-Many of the larger Swiss chocolate brands allow visitors to learn about their manufacturing process and products with museums, exhibitions, (outlet) stores, workshops and other chocolate activities.
-The main ones are:
+Many Swiss chocolate brands have museums, exhibitions, (outlet) stores, workshops and other chocolate activities.
+Below are the main ones.

-- the Lindt Experience in the Museum of Transport in Lucerne.
-This is an educational and fun attraction with some tasting of the famous round Lindor truffles.
-You can visit the Lindt shop as well;
+- The Lindt Experience in the Museum of Transport in Lucerne is an educational attraction including the tasting of a few famous Lindor truffle balls.
+You can visit the Lindt shop as well.

-- the Lindt Home of Chocolate in Kilchberg near Zurich, which is expected to open in 2020.
-This brand new building will host the world’s largest Lindt shop, a huge chocolate fountain, a chocolateria for workshops and a large interactive exhibition;
+- The Lindt Home of Chocolate in Kilchberg near Zurich hosts the world’s largest Lindt shop, a chocolate fountain, workshops and a large interactive exhibition.

-- Aeschbach Chocowelt in Root near Lucerne, which is a fun activity for the entire family.
-You’ll learn about the chocolate making process, watch chocolatiers from up close, and you can create your personalized chocolate bar choosing from many ingredients;
+- Aeschbach Chocowelt in Root near Lucerne is a fun activity for the entire family.
+Learn about the chocolate making process, watch chocolatiers from up close and create your own personalized chocolate bar.

-- Maestrani’s Chocolarium in Flawil, where products of the Munz and Minor chocolate brands are manufactured.
-It offers a discovery tour and range of courses for visitors of all ages;
+- Maestrani’s Chocolarium in Flawil, where products of the Munz and Minor chocolate brands are manufactured, offers a discovery tour and courses for visitors of all ages.

-- the Kambly Experience: a visitor centre and a huge shop, offering regular and outlet products, connected to the Kambly factory.
-Kambly produces all sorts of cookies, sweets and savory snacks and isn’t an actual chocolate brand.
-We still think it deserves being listed here, as chocolate lovers may appreciate cookies too.
+- The Kambly Experience is a visitor centre and huge shop with regular and outlet products, connected to the Kambly factory.
+It produces cookies, sweets and savory snacks and isn’t an actual chocolate brand.
+We still think it deserves being listed here, as chocolate is an important ingredient of many Kambly produts.

 Shop in specialized chocolate stores

-- Läderach, which is pricey and exquisite, but absolutely worth it.
-Tip: buy a package with a sample selection of small chocolate plate parts in Läderach's several delicious flavors.
-You’ll find shops in larger towns throughout the country;
+- Läderach is pricey and exquisite, but worth it.
+Tip: buy a package with a sample selection of small chocolate plate parts in several flavors.
+You’ll find shops in larger towns throughout the country.

-- Lindt, to be found on several tourist hotspots such as the Museum of Transport in Lucerne and up at Jungfraujoch, as well as in the towns of Kilchberg, Altdorf, Olten and Basel.
-Their shiny round Lindor truffles in many flavors are highly recommended.
+- Lindt can be found on several tourist hotspots such as the Museum of Transport in Lucerne and at Jungfraujoch.
+There are also stores in other towns such as Interlaken, Olten and Basel.
+The Lindor truffles balls in many flavors are highly recommended.
 So is a visit to the factory outlet store in Kilchberg near Zurich.

-- Sprüngli has beautiful shops on many locations in Zurich and in a few other larger cities lake Basel, Bern and Geneva.
+- Sprüngli has beautiful shops on many locations in Zurich and in a few other larger cities like Basel, Bern and Geneva.

 Here are some tips per town: